111-hema/ABC-Sales-Report-Analysis-using-Python/README.md

-# Python_Amazon_Sales_Analysis
+# Python_ABC_Sales_Report_Analysis

-Python project for beginners- Analyze Amazon sales data to check the buyers preferred choice in the sales
+Python project for Analyzing ABC sales data to check the buyers preferred choice in the sales